What is Due Diligence?

 What are the steps involved in a Due Diligence Process?

-Due diligence process typically consist reviewing the mandatory due diligence checklist points of the following key areas:-
+Due diligence process typically consists reviewing the mandatory due diligence checklist points of the following key areas:-

 - Financial Due Diligence– the due diligent company will raise questions and review documents on topics related to the target company’s last three years financial statements, whether the statements are audited or not, whether the margins are growing or decreasing, what are the company’s future projections and whether the assumptions are reasonable or not, what kind of working capital will be required to continue the operation of the company, what expenditures and investments are required to grow the business, what is the debt position, the ageing accounts receivable position etc.